MeIsAlien/Arduino-rc-car/README.md

 Note:
-- Ensure that the power supply is sufficient to power all components, for me, one 9v battery was not enough to power it, it.
+- Ensure that the power supply is sufficient to power all components, for me, one 9v battery was not enough to power it.
 I had to use 8 1.5v with 2amphour batteries to make it work efficiently.
 - Experiment with different motor configurations and gear ratios to achieve desired performance.
 - Refer to the specific datasheets of the components for detailed pinouts and usage instructions.